AgiMaulana/Zomato-Reviews-Scraper/README.md

 ## Run
-add your target restaurant Zomato reviews page by add the URL to `urls.txt` <br />
+add your restaurant Zomato reviews page by add the URL to `urls.txt` <br />
 then <br />
 `python main.py`